simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05-03-expressions-copy.md

 #### Exercise 2 - Creating a Policy using Strings

-Using what you learned in the previous modules, create a Jamf Pro policy, with a payload that performs a recon and with a resource named.
-Don't scope it to anyone for now:
+Using what you learned in the previous modules, create a Jamf Pro policy, with a payload that performs a recon and with a resource named:

 ```hcl
 Update Inventory for Marketing
 ```

+**Don't scope it to anyone for now.**

 (using variables `policy_type = "Update Inventory"` and `department = "Marketing"`)